Cat Osterman

-Catherine Leigh Osterman (born April 16, 1983) is an American former softball player and currently the general manager of the Volts for the inaugural 2025 season of the Athletes Unlimited Softball League (AUSL).
+Catherine Leigh Osterman (born April 16, 1983) is an American former softball player and currently the general manager for the Texas Volts of the Athletes Unlimited Softball League (AUSL).
 Osterman pitched on the United States women's national softball team that won the gold medal at the 2004 Summer Olympics and silver medal at the 2008 and 2020 Summer Olympics.

 She was a collegiate four-time All-American and six-time professional All-Star.
 She completed her college eligibility in 2006 at the University of Texas at Austin, where she was a starting pitcher for the Longhorns since 2002.
 Osterman holds the Big 12 Conference pitching Triple Crown for her career wins, ERA, and strikeouts, as well as shutouts, no-hitters, WHIP, and perfect games; she also holds the NCAA Division I record for strikeout ratio (14.34).

 In the National Pro Fastpitch, Osterman was drafted first overall and is the career leader in strikeout ratio (10.90) and no-hitters (6).
 She is also one of NCAA's five pitchers to strikeout 1,000 batters with 100 wins, an ERA of under 1.00, and averaging double digit strikeouts.
 She was a member of the independent "This Is Us" team.
 In May 2020, she joined and eventually won the inaugural championship in the Athletes Unlimited Softball league as the top individual points leader.
 Osterman was also named No. 3 Greatest College Softball Player and the No. 1 pitcher in NCAA history.

 Early life

-She started playing softball in first grade before quitting to play soccer and basketball.
-Osterman found her way back to the diamond in fifth grade, when she was filling in as a backup pitcher for a little league team.

 Osterman was born in Houston, Texas to parents Gary and Laura Osterman.
 Her younger brothers are Craig and Chris.

+Osterman started playing softball in first grade, before quitting to play soccer and basketball.
+Osterman found her way back to the diamond in fifth grade, when she was filling in as a backup pitcher for a little league team.
 She attended Cypress Springs High School in Cypress, Texas from 1997 to 2001, where she set several records on the school's softball team.

 In 2001, she struck out 33 batters in a 14-inning 1–0 shutout over Cy-Fair High School.
 The performance ranked 16th on the list of strikeouts in a single game.
 As such, she set a national record for strikeouts in a game less than 20 innings, beating Jenny Stallard's previous record of 31 in 19 innings in 1988; she also set a national record for strikeouts in a 14-inning game, breaking Michele Granger's former record of 31 in 1985.